raspberrypilearning/sense-hat-data-logger/worksheet2.md

     Now when you run your code you should be able to switch the collection of different pieces of data **on/off** by changing the settings at the top to **True/Flase**

     ## Logging data at a fixed interval
-    Currently the data logger you have written will collect data as fast as it can (many times a second) which is great for many situations, particularly when the environment is changing rapidly.
-However, sometimes you may want to collect data less frequently, when change is more gradual.
-To make this work you will need to develop you code in a few ways.
+    Currently the data logger you have written will collect data as fast as it can (many times a second).
+This is great for many situations, particularly when the environment is changing rapidly.
+However, you may sometimes want to collect data less frequently, when change is more gradual.
+To make this work, you will need to develop your code in a few ways.

     - Add the some libraries to your code to enable some extra functionality.
     - Include a setting to set the interval between logging events